Leeann Hysaw has earned 11 years of experience in massage therapy having graduated from Lincoln Technical Institute in 2007.

 There are lots of lubricants for a massage therapist to choose from, and each has its own pros and cons.
 A choice between one or the other often comes down to factors like the client’s preference, allergies and what an employer decides to keep in stock.
 Many massage establishments keep more than one type of lubricant in stock since there is so much variation in massage techniques, so finding an alternative for you should rarely ever be an issue.

 Another factor to consider is that certain lubricants may have fragrances to them.
 Aromatherapy lotions and oils obviously come with very strong scents, but sometimes basic lubricants do as well.
-I have seen some in pine, lemon or mint fragrance, all of which were not labeled for aromatherapy.
-While most establishments have their therapist use a general hypoallergenic lubricant that avoids most allergens, including fragrance related ones, it is still best to let the therapist know if there are any smells that bother you or cause you to have trouble breathing.
+I have seen some in pine, lemon or mint fragrances, all of which were not labeled for aromatherapy.
+While most establishments have their therapist use a general hypoallergenic lubricant that avoids most allergens, including fragrance-related ones, it is still best to let the therapist know if there are any smells that bother you or cause you to have trouble breathing.
 This is important during a massage session since most occur in small, closed rooms where the smell often lingers heavily in the air.